CATIE

 • The US reports that the number of AIDS-related deaths has dropped substantially for the first time.

 • UNAIDS estimates that the number of people living with HIV is 30 million, much higher than previously thought.
-It is estimated that 1 in 100 people worldwide are living with HIV, with only 1 in 10 of those knowing they are infected.
+It is estimated that 1 in 100 sexually active adults (ages 15-49) worldwide are living with HIV.

 • The Canadian Aboriginal AIDS Network is established.